datamapper/datamapper.github.com/docs/legacy.markdown

 `:legacy` repository name assumes that it is some secondary repository that should behave in the special manner.
 If it is the main database the application will be interacting with, `:default` makes a much more sensible choice.
+Note that for the below snippet to work, you need to have have the `:legacy` repository set up properly.

 {% highlight ruby linenos %}
 class Post